-Although us Aussies can’t claim its creation (thanks BTW Germany), the tradition has certainly made an impression, and it’s one that’s here to stay.
-So, let’s raise a schooner, and make a toast to Sydney’s best beer gardens.
+Although us Aussies can’t claim its creation (let’s give a collective thanks to Germany), the tradition has certainly made an impression, and it’s one that’s here to stay.
+So, let’s raise a schooner, and make a toast to Sydney’s most impressive outdoorsy beer hangs.

 Public House Petersham

-Public House Petersham have revamped their beer garden, converting it into a modern take on the old classic.
+Public House Petersham revamped their beer garden not too long ago, converting it into a modern take on the old classic.
 Think pot plants, mismatched stools and local craft beers.
 With large tables suited for getting the Brady Bunch together, or smaller ones for more intimate catch-ups, PHP serves everyone’s needs.
 Be sure to try a wood-fired pizza, as you sip on your lager and take in the ambience.
-Plus, there’s a pinball machine #enoughsaid.
+Plus, there’s a pinball machine you need to get around.